 Michigan Domestic Violence Defense Attorneys

-The Michigan Domestic Assault Defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. are dedicated to the passionate, tenacious and compassionate representation of those charged with domestic violence, and other related charges, in the various courts throughout Michigan.
+The Michigan Domestic Violence Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C. are dedicated to the passionate, tenacious, and compassionate representation of those charged with domestic violence and other related charges in the various courts throughout Michigan.

-We have decades of experience successfully defending against domestic violence allegations in Michigan Circuit and District Courts and we are adept at handling all aspects of domestic violence cases.
+We have decades of experience successfully defending against domestic violence allegations in Michigan Circuit and District Courts and are adept at handling all aspects of domestic violence cases.
 We know that the consequences to clients and their families due to domestic violence allegations (even false allegations) can be life-changing in a tragic way.
-We stop at nothing in order to protect our clients from being over prosecuted, falsely prosecuted, or from being taken advantage of by a Michigan prosecutor or a judge who does not care enough to adequately consider our client’s personal situation.
+We stop at nothing to protect our clients from being over-prosecuted or falsely prosecuted.
+Additionally, we will protect our clients from prosecutors or judges who do not care enough to consider their situation adequately.

 How False Allegations of Domestic Violence Occur